Applying for CPT-IS

 - State that the EAS 897 is the required eleventh credit for the Master’s with Practicum degree program.

-- For evaluation, all students enrolled in CPT must provide a Mid-Point Progress Report and the Final Progress Report at the conclusion of the CPT.
+- For evaluation, all students enrolled in CPT must provide a Mid-Point Progress Report and the Final Progress Report at the conclusion of the CPT to their supervisor and program.
 State that in the proposal that you will submit the Mid-Point and Final Progress Reports and briefly indicate to the best of your ability, items that might be covered in these two Reports.

 - Your employer should provide a letter or email to your CPT-IS Supervisor and for inclusion in your entire application package, verifying support for the work you propose to do.

-- Submit the Application for CPT-IS Form with all approvals to Office of Research and Academic Services (109 Towne) for final approval by the Associate Dean/designee. ***Please allow two business days for Engineering approval***
+- Submit the Application for CPT-IS Form with all approvals to Office of Research and Academic Services for final approval by the Associate Dean/designee.
+Please allow 3-5 business days for Engineering approval.

 USCIS eligibility criteria: In order to be eligible for CPT-IS, you must have already completed one academic year (September to May) of course work full-time at Penn but have not completed all of your degree requirements.
-(Note: A student beginning his/her program in January would be able to register for CPT-IS after a second term of full-time study.)
-If you have any questions regarding the CPT immigration status requirement, please meet with an advisor at ISSS.
+(Note: A student beginning their program in January would be able to register for CPT-IS after a second term of full-time study.)
+If you have any questions regarding the CPT immigration status requirement, please meet with a graduate advisor familiar with Engineering’s CPT rules at ISSS.
+Engineering does not permit CPT in the student’s final/last semester.
+Students must also meet academic standards before they are allowed to register for any CPT course.

 Please note the following: